SvetlinZarev/coding-challenges/leetcode/1400 - 1499/1461 - Check If a String Contains All Binary Codes of Size K.md

 Time complexity: `O(k*n)`

-Runs in 111ms in thr online judge and uses 22 MB at the time of writing
+Runs in 111ms in the online judge and uses 22 MB at the time of writing

 ```rust
 use std::collections::HashSet;